 The North Dakota New Development Calculator (ND2C) is the Main Street Initiative’s newest way to support the vibrancy and resiliency of communities across the state.
 The ND2C is a highly interactive tool that allows elected officials, interested citizens, or any other local decision-makers estimate the fiscal impact of a potential new development.

 Based on data collected from across North Dakota, the ND2C estimates the costs of supporting and maintaining new infrastructure (roads, sewers, water, etc.) and the property and sales tax revenue collected from a new project.
 Communities can adjust the underlying numbers to more accurately reflect the specific project or other local circumstances.
+An advanced version of the calculator lets communities input all of their own figures and get an even more accurate estimate of the fiscal impact of a project.

 To use the calculator, a community must have some standard details about the project – the number of units, square footage of commercial space, linear feet of road, for instance.
 Based on these inputs, the ND2C will return an estimate of the net present value of the project over 30 years.